HomeAIDon't Fear AI, Prepare for It

 • Quality control and compliance monitoring

-Prioritise based on impact and complexity.
+Prioritise by impact and complexity.
 Quick wins build momentum and confidence for more ambitious projects later.

-Here’s where rubber meets road—proving that AI investments will generate real returns.
-CFOs don’t care about cool technology; they care about bottom-line impact.
+This is where you prove that AI investments will generate real returns.
+CFOs don’t care about cool technology; they care about the bottom line.
 Your ROI projections need to be realistic, measurable, and tied to specific business outcomes.

 Start with baseline measurements.
-How much time do current processes consume?
+How much time do current processes take?
 What are the error rates?
-What’s the cost of delays or mistakes?
-These metrics become your comparison points for measuring AI impact.
+What does a delay or a mistake cost?
+These numbers become your comparison points for measuring AI impact.

 Don’t fall into the trap of overly optimistic projections.
 Yes, AI can deliver dramatic improvements, but implementation takes time, requires training, and involves inevitable hiccups.
 Build conservative estimates with clear assumptions about adoption rates, learning curves, and ongoing maintenance costs.